BenjaminWills/programming-notes/Spark/Spark.md

 `RDD`'s are immutable, lazily evaluated (meaning that evaluation of a statement is delayed until it is needed), and cacheable.

-The lazy evaluation means that we have 2 types of operations in Spark, a `transformation` which adds to the queue of evaluation, and an `action` which will activate the queue of evaluation.s
+The lazy evaluation means that we have 2 types of operations in Spark, a `transformation` which adds to the queue of evaluation, and an `action` which will activate the queue of evaluations.